Loading...

 Inside of the dashboard you can choose to Add, Edit, or delete the current Roles.
 Additionally when you click to edit a particular role you can specify the BREAD permissions.

-New in version 1.0, we've changed Voyager's authorization system to be !
+New in version 1.0, we've changed Voyager's authorization system to be more in line with Laravel!
 This means that you can check for permissions in the following ways:

 You may also choose to use the Voyager facade and pass the permission as a string: